Warwick-iGEM-2021/wiki-theme/README.md

 # wiki-theme
-The development repository for the hugo theme of the Warwick iGEM 2021 team's wiki
+The development repository for the Hugo theme of the Warwick iGEM 2021 team's wiki